-The learning objectives for each theme underpin the curriculum for each year group.
-THE PSHE programme is delivered through the PSHE Association Programme of study and includes aspects of SEAL (Social and Emotional Aspects of Learning).
+The learning outcomes for each theme underpin the curriculum for each year group.
+THE PSHE programme is delivered through the PSHE Association Programme of study and includes aspects of SEAL.
+PSHE education is delivered through stand-alone PSHE lessons, and where appropriate, through other curriculum areas.
+PSHE objectives will be highlighted on planning alongside corresponding curriculum objectives.
 We understand that active engagement in learning, rather than passive receipt of information, is most effective in teaching PSHE education.
-Pupils need opportunities to clarify their values and beliefs and rehearse and develop enquiry and interpersonal skills.
+Pupils need opportunities to clarify their values and beliefs, and rehearse and develop enquiry and interpersonal skills.
 Pupils need a comprehensive, balanced and relevant body of information to inform their present and future risk assessment, decision making and management.
 The role of the teacher in PSHE education is frequently a facilitator of learning.
 Where possible when we discuss new areas in PSHE education we will start by enabling pupils to share their prior knowledge.
 We will help pupils to make connections between their learning and future real life experiences, encouraging them to make positive, healthy lifestyle choices.
 The skill of critical reflection is at the heart of assessment for learning in PSHE.

 We encourage pupils to take part in a wide range of practical activities that promote active citizenship e.g. charity fundraising (Chestnut Tree house and Children in Need.)
 Circle time is used widely to address current needs and uses amongst our pupils.
-A wide range of outside visitors and agencies are welcomed into school to reinforce teaching and learning in the classroom e.g. Police, Fire Service, School Nurse, charity organisers, politicians etc. Additional provision includes: School Council (2 representatives per class from year2 to year 6), playground buddies, and ambassadors.
+A wide range of outside visitors and agencies are welcomed into school to reinforce teaching and learning in the classroom e.g. Police, Fire Service, School Nurse, charity organisers (NSPCC), politicians etc. Additional provision includes: School Council (2 representatives per class from year 2 to year 6), playground buddies, and ambassadors.
 We create a safe and supportive learning environment by establishing classroom values and rules which enable opportunities to learn and develop effectively.
 We will ensure that where pupils indicate that they may be vulnerable or at risk, they will get appropriate support.
 Teaching takes into account the ability, age, readiness and cultural and social backgrounds of our pupils.
 We promote social learning and expect our pupils to show a high regard for the needs of others.